Early Childhood Care and Education

 Information for Parents

-A guide for parents to the Pre-School year in Early Childhood Care and Education (ECCE) Scheme is available Here
+A guide for parents to the Pre-School year in Early Childhood Care and Education (ECCE) Scheme is available in this link A Parents Guide to Childcare 17-18

 To download an eligibility poster, Please go to the following page ECCE Eligibility Wall Poster and click on the download link.